Dolores Claiborne (film): Plot

-In 1995, Dolores Claiborne works as a domestic servant on Little Tall Island in Maine.
-Dolores has a struggle with her elderly, partially paralyzed employer, Vera Donovan, in her mansion.
-Vera falls down the staircase and Dolores ransacks the kitchen.
-She is caught by a mailman, who sees her standing over Vera with a rolling pin, apparently intending to kill her.
-Vera dies and the police begin a murder investigation.
+In 1995, Dolores Claiborne works as a domestic servant for her elderly, partially paralyzed employer, Vera Donovan, in her mansion on Little Tall Island in Maine.
+One afternoon, the pair have a struggle and Vera falls down the stairs.
+After ransacking the kitchen, Dolores is caught by the mailman who sees her standing over Vera with a rolling pin.
+Vera dies and the local police begin a murder investigation.

-Dolores' daughter, Selena St. George, is a successful journalist, living in New York City, who battles depression and substance abuse.
-Selena arrives in town to support her mother, despite her own doubts about Dolores' innocence.
-Dolores insists she did not kill her employer.
-Selena finds little sympathy for Dolores, as the entire town believes she murdered her husband, Joe St. George, 18 years earlier.
-Some of the town's inhabitants harass her by vandalizing her home, taunting her in the street, and driving by her house and screaming at her.
-Detective John Mackey, who was the chief detective in her husband's murder case, is determined to put Dolores away for life.
+Dolores' estranged daughter, Selena St. George, a successful New York City journalist with depression and substance abuse, reluctantly arrives in town to support her mother, despite her own doubts about Dolores' innocence.
+Dolores insists she did not kill Vera but the entire town have little trust as they still believe she killed her husband, Joe St. George, 18 years earlier.
+Detective John Mackey, who was the chief detective in his murder case, is determined to put Dolores away for life.

-Selena also believes Dolores killed her father and has not seen her mother in 15 years.
-In 1975, Joe was an abusive alcoholic, and one night Dolores had threatened to kill him with a hatchet if he ever harmed her again.
-Selena, then 13 years old, was unaware her mother was being abused.
-Dolores went to work as a housemaid for millionaire Vera Donovan to save money to pay for Selena's education.
-Dolores went to the bank to withdraw her money so Selena and she could flee Joe's abuse.
-The plan was abandoned, however, when Dolores discovered that Joe had stolen the money from Selena's savings account.
+In 1975, Joe was an abusive alcoholic who, unbeknownst to Dolores, was also sexually abusing 14-year-old Selena.
+Dolores accepted the job cleaning for Vera to save money to pay for Selena's education.
+When Dolores discovered Selena was being molested, she went to the bank to withdraw the money so they could flee Joe's abuse, but found that Joe had stolen it.
+Dolores confided in Vera about the situation and Vera implied she killed her own husband, who had supposedly died in a car wreck, which Vera engineered to look like an accident.
+Vera's confession formed a bond between the two women and convinced Dolores to take control of her own situation.

-Dolores says Vera threw herself down the staircase and begged Dolores to put her out of her misery.
-Mackey refuses to believe her, and reveals that Vera has left her entire fortune to Dolores.
-Mackey informs them the will is eight years old, which nearly convinces Selena her mother is guilty.
-Dolores eventually tells Selena that before he died, Dolores realized Joe was sexually abusing Selena when he gave her an heirloom locket.
-Selena has always furiously denied any abuse, and after a fierce argument, she storms out, leaving Dolores to fend for herself.
+Dolores says Vera threw herself down the stairs in an attempt to commit suicide, and then begged Dolores to put her out of her misery.
+Mackey refuses to believe her as Vera has left Dolores her entire fortune in a will that is eight years old, which Dolores knew nothing about.
+Dolores and Selena argue about Joe's abuse, which Selena has always strongly denied, and Selena storms out, leaving Dolores to fend for herself.